tomkerkhove/promitor/docs/configuration/metrics/index.md

 - `metricDefaults.aggregation.interval` - The default interval which defines over what period measurements of a metric should be aggregated.

 ## Metrics

 Every metric that is being declared needs to define the following fields:

 - `name` - Name of the metric that will be exposed in the scrape endpoint for Prometheus
 - `description` - Description for the metric that will be exposed in the scrape endpoint for Prometheus
 - `resourceType` - Defines what type of resource needs to be queried.
+- `resourceGroupName` - (Optional)  This field is used to override the resource group declared in `azureMetadata`.
+This allows Promitor to use multiple resource groups in one single yaml file.
+Provide one resource group per metric.
 - `azureMetricConfiguration.metricName` - The name of the metric in Azure Monitor to query
 - `azureMetricConfiguration.aggregation.type` - The aggregation that needs to be used when querying Azure Monitor
 - `azureMetricConfiguration.aggregation.interval` - Overrides the default aggregation interval defined in `metricDefaults.aggregation.interval` with a new interval

 # Supported Azure Services

 Every Azure service is supported and can be scraped by using the [Generic Azure Resource](generic-azure-resource).

 We also provide a simplified way to configure the following Azure resources:

 - [Azure Container Instances](container-instances)
 - [Azure Service Bus Queue](service-bus-queue)
 - [Azure Storage Queue](storage-queue)